yerooleopard/omnis-docs/source/docs/page-builder.md

 ### Section shortcode - [vc_section]

-Section shortcode is a shortcode which can wrap Rows into groups.
-It allows to set options like background (color or/and image) and skin for all Rows at once, but still each individual Row inside section still can have separate background set.
+Section shortcode is a shortcode that can wrap *Rows* into groups.
+It allows to set options like background (color or/and image) and skin for all Rows at once, but still, each *Row* inside section can have a separate background.

 ::: wrapper Section Structure with Two Rows Example